Hinrich Lichtenstein: Legacy

 Lichtenstein was responsible for the creation of Berlin's Zoological Gardens in 1841, when he persuaded King Frederick William IV of Prussia to donate the grounds of his pheasantry.
 He also published Johann Reinhold Forster's manuscripts for Descriptiones animalium in 1844.

 In the field of herpetology he described many new species of amphibians and reptiles.

-Among species named by Lichtenstein are included the Australian king parrot (Alisterus scapularis), the crowned sandgrouse (Pterocles coronatus), and the Cape night adder (Causus rhombeatus).
+Among species named by Lichtenstein are the Australian king parrot (Alisterus scapularis), the crowned sandgrouse (Pterocles coronatus), and the Cape night adder (Causus rhombeatus).

 In 1826, botanists Cham. & Schltdl. published a genus of flowering plants from South Africa, belonging to the family Apiaceae as Lichtensteinia in his honour.
+A genus Lichtensteinia was also erected by Carl Willdenow but this is a rejected name.

 In 1856 Johann Jakob Kaup named the seahorse Hippocampus lichtensteinii after him.